Piracy in the Age of IP Video

 What is Video Piracy?

-Video piracy is carried out by those who seek to profit by redistributing stolen video services on an industrial scale.
+Video piracy is carried out by those who seek to profit by redistributing stolen video services on a mass scale.
 It can happen anywhere there’s a hand-off between two processes, from video capture and production, breaches in data centers, broadcast and headend facilities, CAS breaches, in distribution and the cloud, from within consumer devices, by stealing access credentials, and more.Pirates masquerade as legitimate service providers by using professionally designed experiences and high production values.
 Consumers are lured in by lineups and prices that seem too good to be true.

 Why should we care?